cirosantilli/softcover_vagrant/README.md

 This starts up the Ubuntu 12.04 guest virtual machine.

-The first time you do `vagrant up` the command will take a long time to execute since it is installing Softcover and all of its dependencies.
+The first time you do `vagrant up` the command will take a long time to execute (~30 minutes) since it will download and install the virtual machine.

-If the installation fails because of Internet connection problems, try again via: `vagrant provision`.

 Once the machine is up, ssh into the guest with:

     vagrant ssh

-First check that everything is installed correctly:

-    /vagrant/check-install.sh

 To create a new book simply to the following from inside the guest: